aleksandr-kiliushin/learning/summaries/testing-javascript-applications.md

 ##### 10.2.2.
 Pure end-to-end tests

+In the testing pyramid, pure e2e tests go a bit below UI-based e2e tests.
+Pure e2e tests don't test your software as precisely as users would.
+But they can be almost as reliable and are much quicker to write.

+Unlike UI-based e2e tests can be bundled into your development process and significantly shorten your feedback loop as you write code.
+Pure e2e tests provide reliable quality guarantees and cover a large part of your code.

+Additionally, when testing app with no GUI, such as RESTful APIs or distributable software packages, it's not possible to write UI tests.
+Therefore pure e2e tests offer the strongest reliability guarantees you can have.

+You should write pure e2e tests as you develop code.
+Pure e2e tests validate your code from a consumer's perspective.
+When writing e2e tests developers should pay attention to how much their tests overlap.
+Developers should carefully adopt their test suit to reduce the burden of maintenanece as their software grows, maintaing a balanced testsing pyramid.

+Because writing pure e2e tests requires direct access to the code, they must be written by developers, not QA engineers.

 ##### 10.2.3.
 Pure UI tests

 ##### 10.2.4.
 A note on acceptance testing and this chapter's name